OnwusahJoy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create an alias.
+0. Create an alias.

-Hello, me.
+1. Hello, me.

-Add a dir to the path and display it at the end of the path.
+2. Add a dir to the path and display it at the end of the path.

-Count the number of dirs in the path.
+3. Count the number of dirs in the path.

-List global variables.
+4. List global variables.

-List local variables.
+5. List local variables.

-Create a new local variable.
+6. Create a new local variable.

-Create a new global variable.
+7. Create a new global variable.

-Add a number to the value of a global variable.
+8. Add a number to the value of a global variable.

-Divide one global variable by another.
+9. Divide one global variable by another.

-Raise the global variable BREATH to the power of the global variable LOVE.
+10. Raise the global variable BREATH to the power of the global variable LOVE.

-Convert to binary.
+11. Convert to binary.

-Display alphabetically all possible results for two letters except 'oo'.
+12. Display alphabetically all possible results for two letters except 'oo'.

-Display a number in 2 decimal places.
+13. Display a number in 2 decimal places.

-Convert to hexadecimal.
+100. Convert to hexadecimal.

-Encode a message and decode it.
+101. Encode a message and decode it.

-Print every other line from input, starting with the first line.
+102. Print every other line from input, starting with the first line.

-Add two numbers stored in the environment variables WATER and STIR and prints the result.
+103. Add two numbers stored in the environment variables WATER and STIRprintrints the result.